tp2124/dating-app/docs/notes/mod_11_photos.md

 * Running `dotnet ef migrations add AddedPublicId` to generate migration for new property in `Photo`
 * Using NuGet plugin to install `CloudinaryDotNet`. `dotnet restore` after this to ensure the package is retrieved.

+## Delete Photo
+* Need to clear from both
+    * Cloudinary
+    * DB Reference to Cloudinary URL
+* How to handle photos from both Cloudinary and random photo API.

 # Angular

 # Chrome Debugging